Advertisement

 Perhaps you've received some choice words from people who've seen you on your phone around your child and assumed you were a disengaged parent because of it.
 Well, here's the scientific research you can mention the next time people make assumptions about your parenting skills based on your smartphone use.

-A new study published in the Journal of Child Psychology and Psychiatry found that, no, being a normal person who uses their smartphone semi-regularly is not associated with bad parenting.
+A study published in the Journal of Child Psychology and Psychiatry found that, no, being a normal person who uses their smartphone semi-regularly is not associated with bad parenting.
 In fact, in some cases, using your phone more often can be associated with warmer, closer parent-child relationships.

-How parents use their smartphones.
+How parents use their smartphones

 Researchers analyzed surveys of more than 3,600 parents asking about how often they used their smartphones, what they did on them, their smartphone use around their kids, and their relationship with their kids.